cassidyjmorales/cassidyjmorales.github.io/README.md

 - Perform feature engineering on ~ 4 million observations across 10+ datasets for statistical analysis
 - Identify high-value customer segments by developing a scalable clustering algorithm (PCA, K-means, etc.) with Python to enhance retention and acquisition
 - Employ binary logistic regression to identify behaviors associated with customer churn likelihood
-- Build interactive Tableau dashboard to enable seamless exploration of customer segments and their data
+- Build an interactive Tableau dashboard to enable seamless exploration of customer segments and their data
 - Present findings to C-suite executives to provide strategic marketing recommendations for acquiring customers and reducing churn
 - Facilitate Scrum process by overseeing sprint planning and reviews, enabling iterative development